AB InBev cuts revenue forecast after triple blow in Brazil

 SHARES SLIDE

-Shares in the group were down 4.4 percent at 107.15 euros by 0440 ET, among the weakest performers on the FTSEurofirst 300 index .FTEU3 of leading European blue-chips and dragging down the food and beverage index .SX3P.
+Shares in the group were down 4.4 percent at 107.15 euros by 0840 GMT, among the weakest performers on the FTSEurofirst 300 index .FTEU3 of leading European blue-chips and dragging down the food and beverage index .SX3P.

 Bernstein Securities said it was the weakest set of AB InBev results it could remember.